madduci/docker-msvc-cpp/README.md

 # docker-msvc-cpp

-This is a reproducible Linux-based Dockerfile for cross compiling with MSVC, Conan and CMake, usable as base image for CI style setups.
+This is a reproducible Linux-based Dockerfile for cross compiling with MSVC, Conan, CMake, Ninja and Wix Toolset, usable as base image for CI style setups.

 This requires a zipped package of a real MSVC installation from Windows (currently only supporting MSVC 2019, tested 16.2), which isn't redistributable.